3PG-h4ck3rs/HomePoint/README.md

     ./bin/install_bluez.sh

+After the Pi reboots, enable the device using the following command:

+    sudo /opt/bluetooth/bluez-5.23/tools/hciconfig hci0 up

-After the Pi reboots, to check if bluez installation succeeded, you can run:
+To check if bluez installation succeeded, and the device is enabled, you can run:

     ./bin/ble_status.sh